radicle-dev/radicle.xyz-old/README.md

 - Building Process requires [`mustache` to be installed](#dependencies).
 - Each `.html.mustache` file in the `pages/` directory will result in a `.html` file in `docs/` directory.
+- In order for the `make` command to build a file, the file has to be added to the `Makefile`

 ## Important Information